Henry Harmon: Other activities

-In 1867, Harmon was a founding member of the Board of Trustees for the Union Academy in Gainesville, the first school for African-Americans in Gainesville and Alachua County.
+In 1867, Harmon was a founding member of the Board of Trustees for Union Academy in Gainesville, the first school for African-Americans in Gainesville and Alachua County.

 In 1875, Harmon was one of several African-American leaders who requested that part of the money allocated to the West Florida Seminary be re-allocated to support schools serving African-Americans.
 In 1876, Harmon served as the head of a committee on education at an assembly of "colored men" of Florida held in Tallahassee.
 The committee issued a report calling for the establishment of an agricultural college serving African-Americans.
 That year, the school board in Leon County appointed Harmon as principal of the recently rebuilt Lincoln Academy in Tallahassee.
 He lost that position the next year with the return to power of the Democrats.

 Around 1880 Harmon became involved in the newspaper business.
 He was reported to be the publisher of three newspapers in east central Florida, the Volusia County News in Orange City, and the Florida Star and Indian River Times in Titusville.
 With the loss of Federal patronage positions in Florida after 1885, and facing difficulties resuming a legal career with local and state courts increasing hostile to African-Americans, Harmon opened a successful cabinetmaking and upholstery business in Tallahassee.